Special Weather Statement issued for Colorado Springs Vicinity, Southern El Paso County, Rampart Range Below 7400 Ft by NWS - NewsBreak

 Special Weather Statement issued for Colorado Springs Vicinity, Southern El Paso County, Rampart Range Below 7400 Ft by NWS

-Effective: 2021-08-03 12:00:00 MDT Expires: 2021-08-03 14:45:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Torrential rainfall is also occurring with this storm, and may lead to localized flooding.
+Effective: 2021-08-03 12:00:00 MDT Expires: 2021-08-03 13:15:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Torrential rainfall is also occurring with this storm, and may lead to localized flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Colorado Springs Vicinity, Southern El Paso County, Rampart Range Below 7400 Ft; Northern El Paso County, Monument Ridge, Rampart Range Below 7500 Ft SIGNIFICANT WEATHER ADVISORY FOR NORTHEASTERN EL PASO COUNTY UNTIL 245 PM MDT At 204 PM MDT, Doppler radar was tracking a strong thunderstorm over Calhan, or 31 miles northeast of Colorado Springs, moving north at 5 mph.
-Other storms were developing across northern El Paso county.
-Brief pea size hail, torrential rainfall and winds in excess of 40 mph will be possible with these storms.
-Localized flash flooding will be possible if storms persist or regenerate and move over the same locations.
-Locations impacted include Easter Colorado Springs, Monument, Calhan, Ramah, Black Forest, Ellicott, Peyton, Gleneagle, Falcon, Cimarron Hills and Peterson AFB.alerts.weather.gov
+Target Area: Colorado Springs Vicinity, Southern El Paso County, Rampart Range Below 7400 Ft; Northern El Paso County, Monument Ridge, Rampart Range Below 7500 Ft; Pikes Peak above 11000 Ft; Teller County, Rampart Range above 7500fT, Pike's Peak Between 7500 And 11000 Ft SIGNIFICANT WEATHER ADVISORY FOR SOUTHEASTERN TELLER AND NORTHWESTERN EL PASO COUNTIES UNTIL 115 PM MDT At 1244 PM MDT, Doppler radar was tracking a strong thunderstorm over western Colorado Springs.
+This storm was nearly stationary.
+Winds in excess of 40 mph and torrential rainfall will be possible with this storm.
+Other storms will continue to blossom across the Pikes Peak region through 115 PM.
+Minor localized flooding will be possible during the heavier rainfall.
+Locations impacted include Colorado Springs, Air Force Academy, Manitou Springs, Black Forest, Peyton, Falcon, Cimarron Hills, Cascade and Stratmoor.alerts.weather.gov

 Comments / 0